 Facilitation, UX sessions, wireframing, UI design

-Rethinking an e-learning tool for inspiration
+Rethinking an e-learning tool as an inspiration platform

 Being able to work on an e-learning tool was high on my wishlist.
 Because of that, I was really excited to hear that I would get to work on one during my time at Let’s Talk.
 This e-learning tool by Syndle allows teachers and students to share inspiration with their class.
 Also, they can read through materials, create and take exams, and share + discuss results.